-- 3 nights' hotel accommodation in Ulaanbaatar City.
+- Three nights' hotel accommodation in Ulaanbaatar City.

-- 9 night ger camp or wooden cottages with shared bathroom.
-Some places, they don't have central electricity and so they use generator which they shut down at night.
+- Nine nights' Ger camp or wooden cottages with a shared bathroom.
+In some places, they don't have central electricity, and so they use a generator which they shut down at night.

 - English speaking guide service.

 - Airfare (Ulaanbaatar to South Gobi, one way).

 - All transfers by a van in the city and 4WD Mitsubishi Delica in the countryside.